Automattic/eventbrite-api/README.md

+**Note: This plugin is not maintained, and relies on an Eventbrite endpoint that will cease to operate on February 20, 2020.
+See [this issue](https://github.com/Automattic/eventbrite-api/issues/83) for details and other options.**

 # Eventbrite API WordPress Plugin

 The Eventbrite API plugin brings the power of Eventbrite to WordPress, for both users and developers.